sudhanshudigital/sekuliServer/README.md

 #Steps for installation
 ---
-1) Download the selenium-server-standalone-2.45.0.jar from given github repo and put it somewhere, let say into d:/mySekuliDir.
+1) Download the selenium-server-standalone-2.45.0.jar from given github repo and put it somewhere, let say into d:/mySikuliDir.

-2) Download the Sekuli Server jar from given github repo and put it somewhere, let say into d:/mySekuliDir.
+2) Download the Sikuli Server jar from given github repo and put it somewhere, let say into d:/mySikuliDir.

-3) Open command prompt/terminal and go to the same dir, let say d:/mySekuliDir.
+3) Open command prompt/terminal and go to the same dir, let say d:/mySikuliDir.

-4) Run the following command "java -jar sekuliServer.jar "
+4) Run the following command "java -jar sikuliServer.jar "
 You will get the message